Locations:

 When should I go to the emergency room?

-If you have a medical condition linked to monocytosis, you should go to the emergency room if your symptoms get worse, you have new symptoms or your reaction to treatment is more than you anticipated.
+If you have a medical condition linked to monocytosis, you should go to the emergency room if your symptoms get worse, you have new symptoms or your reaction to treatment is more than you expected.

-What questions should I ask my doctor?
+What questions should I ask my healthcare provider?

 Being diagnosed with monocytosis may be the first time you realize you may have a medical condition.
 Or you may already be dealing with the condition.
 Either way, you may have questions for your healthcare provider.
 Here are a few questions to consider: